curioussoulscafe/curious-souls-cafe/README.md

 ## 📂 For Contributors

-The web app is open source and organized for easy contributions.
+The web app is <a href="https://github.com/curioussoulscafe/curious-souls-cafe" target="_blank">open source</a> and organized for easy contributions.

 ### File Organization
 - `index.html` is the main page in the **root folder**.